Congratulations to our 2021 Turner Maurice Gauntt, Exemplary Citizen Award Winner: Jonah Hensley of Missouri!

 Deciding on a career change after eight years in the military, the couple returned to Texas.
 Turner joined Braniff Airlines, ultimately moving into the Captain’s seat until 1982.
 Translating his love of flight, he became an instructor with Higher Power Aviation in Grand Prairie Texas until 2012.

 In addition, he flew for ConocoPhillips in Alaska, from whom he received an award for his Leadership, Professionalism and Exemplary Contribution in 2012.
 He received, also, The Wright Brothers “Master Pilot” Award from the Department of Transportation, Federal Aviation Administration in 2006.

-Also, he became a Texas Real Estate Broker and opened his first office in Euless, Texas, in 1968, along with wife, Janice.
+Also, he became a Texas Real Estate Broker and opened his first office in Euless, Texas, in 1968, along with his wife, Janice.
 He was the first to purchase a real estate franchise, Red Carpet Realtors.
-Ultimately, the award winning company moved to Eagle Mountain Lake and became Century 21 Lake Country, which is now owned by son, Tim Gauntt, as well as, a second office in Colleyville.
+Ultimately, the award winning company moved to Eagle Mountain Lake and became Century 21 Lake Country, which is now owned by Gauntt’s son, Tim, with a second office in Colleyville.

-He is survived by wife, Janice, his son and wife, Tim (Turner M. Gauntt, III) and Roslyn Early Gauntt, daughter and actress, Janine Gauntt Turner, and grandchildren Tiffany Gauntt, Turner M. Gauntt IV, Bobby Gauntt and Juliette Turner.
+He is survived by his wife, Janice, his son Tim (Turner M. Gauntt, III), Tim’s wife, Roslyn Early Gauntt, Janine Gauntt Turner, as well as grandchildren Tiffany Gauntt, Turner M. Gauntt IV, Bobby Gauntt, and Juliette Turner.

 His family loved and adored him and wish him blue skies and tailwinds forever.

 Published in Dallas Morning News on Jan.
 28, 2014